shivanshsahajpal22-dev/SocialEngineering/OSINT_Guide/Osint_Guide_2.md

 > Practitioner's note: assume there is a wifi and you have it's BSD and you wanna have more info about it then go to: wigle.net

+> Practitioner's note: Fitness-tracker heatmap -> sometimes apps and fitness websites like Strava er al. can reveal the daily visit location and place, which are mostly workplace and home

+This method was actually used to find military bases in a real investigation once

+> Patent information records have to be real and cannot be faked!

 ## OPSEC FOR THE INVESTIGATOR — DON'T BECOME PART OF THE STORY